KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 It is valid to choose a framebuffer with colorspace BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 is applied to pixel values before being output to display.

-For HDR output, a range extension value of 59.5208 and gamma of 2.4 shall be used in the OOTF - [see reference OOTF](#Perceptual-Quantizer-reference-OOTF)

 **Implementation notes**